Magnus Magnusson

-Magnus Magnusson (born Magnús Sigursteinsson; 12 October 1929 – 7 January 2007) was an Icelandic-born British-based journalist, translator, writer and television presenter.
+Magnus Magnusson (born Magnús Sigursteinsson; 12 October 1929 – 7 January 2007) was an Icelandic-born Scottish journalist, translator, writer and television presenter.
 Born in Reykjavík, he lived in Scotland for almost all his life, although he never took British citizenship.
 He came to prominence as a BBC television journalist and was the presenter of the BBC television quiz programme Mastermind for 25 years.

 Early life

-Magnús Sigursteinsson was born in Reykjavík on 12 October 1929, but grew up in Edinburgh, where his father, Sigursteinn Magnússon, was the Icelandic consul.
+Magnús Sigursteinsson was born in Reykjavík on 12 October 1929.
+When he was nine months old he moved to Edinburgh, following the appointment of his father, Sigursteinn Magnússon, as European manager of the Icelandic Co-op.
 In Scotland his family adopted a British naming convention, and from childhood Magnus used his father's patronymic as a surname.

-Magnusson lived with his family in John Street, Portobello, an eastern suburb of Edinburgh.
+Magnusson lived with his family in John Street, Portobello, in Edinburgh's east.
 He was educated at the Edinburgh Academy, where he was in the school's marching brass band, and at Jesus College, Oxford.

 Career

 Journalism and television

 After graduating from Oxford Magnusson became a reporter with the Scottish Daily Express and The Scotsman.
 Between 1962 and 1964 he edited the Saltire Society's magazine New Saltire.
 He went freelance in 1967, then joined the BBC.
 In 1968 he appeared as a storyteller in five episodes of the BBC children's programme Jackanory, narrating English translations of 'Stories from Iceland'.
 He presented programmes on history and archaeology including Chronicle and BC The Archaeology of the Bible Lands, and appeared in news programmes.
 In later years Magnusson wrote for the New Statesman.